Gyeeta/gyeeta.github.io/docs/installation/postgresdb_install.md

 Madhava Postgres insatnces need more CPU and Memory requirements :

-> Max 100% of 1 core CPU and upto 32 GB RAM depending on the number of hosts each Madhava instance handles
+> Max 100% of 1 core CPU and memory ranging from 1 GB to 32 GB RAM depending on the number of hosts the Madhava instance handles

 ## Network Connectivity Requirements {#network}